-14 Ways for How to Get Your Child to Love Reading
+How to Get Your Child to Love Reading (Over Screens)

-For some, reading is an adored pastime and for others a dull chore.
-My guess is if you’re a parent, you want your child to see reading as the former option…something they do for fun, not just because the teacher assigned it.
+For some people, reading is an adored pastime and for others a dull chore.
+My guess is if you’re a parent, you want your child to see reading as something they do for fun, not just because the teacher assigned it.

-Using a simple, practical approach, there are ways you can incorporate reading into children’s lives and encourage a love for books.
-It’s not meant to be a stressful, forced habit, but one that is gently encouraged and cultivated.
+There are ways you can incorporate reading into children’s lives and encourage a love for books.
+It’s not meant to be a stressed, forced habit, but one that is gently encouraged and cultivated.
 You can get your child to love reading!

-14 Tips to Get Your Child to Love Reading
+14 Tips for How to Get Your Child to Love Reading

 1. Leave books everywhere